Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Related Work and Contribution

-\textbf{Text-driven human motion generation}~\citep{plappert2018learning, text2action, dvgans, jl2p, t2g, motionclip, temos, avatarclip, tm2t, motiondiffuse, teach, mdm, humanise, mld, mofusion, physdiff, t2mgpt, diffprior, remodiffuse, gmd, motiongpt, motiongptv2, unihsi, omnicontrol, humantomato, tlcontrol, momask, promotion, amd, b2ahdm, emdm, stmc, flowmdm, move, stablemofusion,zhang2024generative} uses textual descriptions as input to synthesize human motions.
+Previous text-driven human motion generation~\citep{plappert2018learning, text2action, dvgans, jl2p, t2g, motionclip, temos, avatarclip, tm2t, motiondiffuse, teach, mdm, humanise, mld, mofusion, physdiff, t2mgpt, diffprior, remodiffuse, gmd, motiongpt, omnicontrol, humantomato, tlcontrol, promotion, emdm, stmc, flowmdm, move} uses textual descriptions as input to synthesize human motions.
 One of the main generative fashions is a kind of GPT-like~\citep{t2mgpt, humantomato, momask, motiongpt} motion generation method, which compresses the text input into one conditional embedding and predicts motion in an auto-regressive fashion.
 Besides, the diffusion-based method~\citep{mdm, motiondiffuse, remodiffuse,emdm,mld,motionlcm} is another generative fashion in motion generation.
 Note that most work with this fashion also utilizes transformers~\citep{attention} as the basic network architecture.
 Although these previous attempts have achieved significant progress in the past years, the technical design of the explainability of the attention mechanism is still not well considered.
 We hope this work will provide a new understanding of these details.
+Besides, previous motion generation models also lack the capability of zero-shot motion editing, which is what we would like to explore in this work.